 Not quite ready to seek credit pre-approval?

-An alternative is to get started by estimating monthly payments for your potential investment in a new pool.
-This free online calculator will help you test out various combinations of loan terms, interest rates, and total loan amounts.
+Here’s an alternative to get started: Estimate monthly payments for your potential investment in a new pool.
+This free online pool loan calculator will help you test out various combinations of loan terms, interest rates, and total loan amounts.